corporateshark/bootstrapping/README.md

 The Bootstrap script is a versatile dependencies manager for your C++ projects.
 You can think of it as a portable (Windows, Linux, OSX) and a more feature-complete alternative to Google's Repo tool.
+The script itself is written in Python and should "just work" using any standard Python 3 installation.

 ## Introduction